Biloxi Shuckers

 The Biloxi Shuckers are a Minor League Baseball team of the Southern League and the Double-A affiliate of the Milwaukee Brewers.
 They are located in Biloxi, Mississippi, and are named in reference to the city's oyster industry and seafood heritage.
-The Shuckers play their home games at MGM Park.
+The Shuckers play their home games at Keesler Federal Park, which opened in 2015.

-The team began play in 2015 after the Southern League's Huntsville Stars relocated to Biloxi following the 2014 season.
-With Major League Baseball's restructuring of Minor League Baseball in 2021, the Shuckers were placed in the Double-A South, which became the Southern League in 2022.
+The Shuckers were established in 2015 after the Southern League's Huntsville Stars relocated to Biloxi following the 2014 season.
+With Major League Baseball's restructuring of Minor League Baseball in 2021, the team was placed in the Double-A South, which became the Southern League in 2022.
+Since 2025, the Shuckers have been Mississippi's only affiliated professional baseball club.

 Biloxi has played in three Southern League championship series but has not won a league title.
-As of the completion of the 2022 season, the Shuckers have played 941 regular season games and compiled a win–loss record of 496–445.
-They have a postseason record of 14–12.
-Combining all 967 regular-season and postseason games, Biloxi has an all-time record of 510–401.

 History

 Before Biloxi

 Before the arrival of the Shuckers, the only other professional baseball team from Biloxi, Mississippi, was the Gulfport-Biloxi Sand Crabs, who played in the Class C Cotton States League in 1907.
 The Shuckers came to the city 108 years later by way of Nashville, Tennessee, and Huntsville, Alabama.
 In 1978, the Nashville Sounds began play as an expansion team of the Double-A Southern League.
 In 1984, Sounds president Larry Schmittou and other members of the team's ownership group purchased the Evansville Triplets of the Triple-A American Association with plans to move the team from Evansville, Indiana, to Nashville for the 1985 season.
 The Southern League wanted Schmittou to surrender his franchise to the league, but he had plans to relocate the Double-A team instead.
 After a move to Evansville was denied, the City of Huntsville agreed to build a new ballpark, Joe W. Davis Stadium, which lured the franchise to town where it began play as the Huntsville Stars in 1985.

 Twenty-nine years later, following several failed attempts to replace Huntsville's aging ballpark, the Stars were sold to Biloxi Baseball, under the leadership of majority owner Ken Young, in January 2014.
 Previous owner Miles Prentice and other shareholders retained a minority stake in the team.
 The franchise remained in Huntsville until the end of the 2014 season while a new ballpark could be constructed in Biloxi.